About the project

 This important site was named in 1985 to the U.S. National Register of Historic Places in recognition of its historical significance and worthiness of preservation.
 Only through the efforts of Space Center Houston can the general public visit the control room area and experience its authenticity.

 A free timed ticket is required to visit Apollo Mission Control Center.
 Guests can get a timed ticket the day of their visit at the ticket booths, ticket kiosks and the Guest Services Desk.
 Timed tickets are available on a first-come, first-served basis.
+Space Center Houston members can make timed-ticket reservations online and up to three days in advance.
+Please visit our membership page for more information.
 Apollo Mission Control Center tours depart from the left queue at the NASA Tram Tour boarding area.
 The other tram tours do not require a timed ticket.
+The last tour departs two hours prior to the center closing.
+View our seasonal hours.

 The restoration of Apollo Mission Control Center features the authentic consoles used to monitor nine Gemini, all Apollo Moon missions and 21 space shuttle missions.
 These missions include the flight of Apollo 11 that first landed men on the Moon, the Apollo 13 mission that famously experienced an in-flight emergency and 40 other space missions.